 Time-Sharing and Visitation

-Once paternity is established, the court looks to the “best interests of the child” to determine a schedule.
-If a father has been absent for a significant period, the court may implement a “step-up plan” or reunification therapy to gradually introduce the child to the father, rather than forcing immediate overnight stays.
+Once paternity is established, the court determines a time-sharing schedule based on the best interests of the child, as defined under §61.13, Fla.
+Stat., which governs parenting plans and time-sharing schedules.
+If a father has been absent for a significant period, the court may implement a step-up plan or order reunification therapy before introducing overnight time-sharing.

 Financial Obligations

-Paternity brings financial responsibility.
-The court will calculate child support based on the combined income of the parents and the number of overnights the child spends with each parent.
+Establishing paternity creates a child support obligation.
+The court calculates support based on the combined income of both parents and the number of overnights the child spends with each parent, using the income shares model under §61.30, Fla.
+Stat.
+(Florida Child Support Guidelines).

 Frequently Asked Questions About Paternity